RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Your status is automatically set to Offline when you are logged out, but it's reset to what it was when you log back in.

 There's effectively no difference between offline and busy.
-Don't set your status to online unless you really are prepared to accept personal requests.
+Don't set your status to Online unless you really are prepared to accept personal requests.

-It's OK to set your status to offline and never change it.
+It's OK to set your status to Offline and never change it.
 You can still chat to members and do everything else.

-If your status is online and you receive a personal request, you are *expected* to accept the request and chat to the member.
+If your status is Online and you receive a personal request, you are *expected* to accept the request and chat to the member.

-If you feel you are at risk from members who appear hostile, never set your status to online, so that you can never get personal requests.
+If you feel you are at risk from members who appear hostile, never set your status to Online, so that you can never get personal requests.

 ### Unexpected messages
 On the page where your growth path is shown, a chat list shows the members you have chatted to recently.